TheVolatileV/TechnicalWritingProject2/pages/projectSetup.rst

 Creating a Java Project
 ===============

 #.
-Double click on the ItelliJ icon to launch it.
+Double click on the IntelliJ icon to launch it.